CuVantis Education Series

 What is an Estate Tax?

 An estate tax is a tax due on assets transferred to heirs at a person’s death if the value of the estate exceeds certain amounts.
-In 2018, the “exclusion limit” was $11,180,000.
+In 2020, the “exclusion limit” is $11,580,000.
 Through the “unlimited marital deduction” spouses can leave any amount to one another without triggering the estate tax, but when the surviving spouse dies, the beneficiaries may then owe estate taxes if the estate exceeds the exclusion limit.
 Because the estate tax can be as high as 40%, the use of trusts, gifting or other strategies can be very important to ensuring a family’s wealth stays intact.

 As you can see, proper tax planning to manage your tax liability can result in significant tax savings.
 Use our Estate Tax Calculator to estimate your estate tax or our Roth IRA vs Traditional IRA Calculator to see which, if either, might be right for you.
 To find out more please complete the form below to request an appointment with one of our advisors.